Federal Correctional Institution, Miami: History

-Yahwen ben Yahweh.
-Born Hulon Mitchell, Jr., he joined the Nation of Islam in the 1960s only to leave it some time later and become a faith-healing Christian preacher.
-Some in his congregation believed he had a direct line to God and some thought he was God.
-In 1978 he move his congregation to Liberty City, Florida where he brought together the city's Black Hebrew Israelite congregations and founded the Nation of Yahweh.
+Yahweh Ben Yahweh, born Hulon Mitchell, Jr., joined the Nation of Islam in the 1960s only to leave it some time later and become a faith-healing Christian preacher.
+Some in his congregation believed he had a direct line to God, while others believed he was God.
+In 1978, he moved his congregation to Liberty City, Florida where he brought together the city's Black Hebrew Israelite congregations and founded the Nation of Yahweh.
 The Nation of Yahweh became active in its new city and engaged in charitable activities and multiple business ventures.
-All these activities won them praise around the city and on October 7, 1990, the mayor of Miami, Xavier Suárez, declared it to be "Yahweh ben Yahweh Day."
+All of these activities won them praise around the city and on October 7, 1990, the mayor of Miami, Xavier Suárez, declared it to be "Yahweh ben Yahweh Day."
 This award ceremony took place a month before Yahweh ben Yahweh and his organization were indicted and charged under the Racketeer Influenced and Corrupt Organizations Act (RICO).
 Between 1990 and 2001, he and others from his congregation served eleven years of an eighteen-year sentence on a RICO conviction for conspiracy for their role in more than a dozen murders.

-In 2000, the facility changed missions once again and became known as the Federal Correctional Institution - Miami (FCI-Miami).
+In June 1995, the facility changed missions once again and became known as the Federal Correctional Institution - Miami (FCI-Miami).
 It no longer would house inmates waiting for their cases to be heard in court but would instead detain inmates serving their sentences.
 At times the facility has been considered a "low security facility" and other times a "medium security facility."
 It is presently considered to be a "low security" facility.

+In March 2024, former White House trade advisor Peter Navarro, who was the first former White House official to be imprisoned for a contempt of Congress conviction, began serving a four month sentence at the facility.